 The FDIS ballots for next editions of HEVC, VVC and VSEI will be started soon (all synchronized in timing).

-The FDIS of a new edition for 14496-10 could be produced at the current meeting (instead of issuing FDAM), and also submission for ITU-T consent on the next versions of H.264 could be conducted, to be submitted to WP3/21 who meet on May 1.
+The FDIS of a new edition for 14496-10 should be produced at the current meeting, and also submission for ITU-T consent on the next versions of H.264 should be conducted, to be submitted to WP3/21 who meet on May 1.
 A preliminary DoCR WG 5 N 384 had already been produced from the last meeting.
 It might be good to start the FDIS ballot soon, to have still an overlap in timing with the ballots on HEVC, VVC and VSEI

 If the ballot on the 2nd DTR 23888-3 does not contain comments for technical changes again, it will be forwarded for publication, with editorial updates to be made by ISO editors.
 No DoCR would be necessary.
-To be clarified if the corresponding ITU supplement could be submitted from the current meeting, or if it would be better to wait until July to allow better alignment with 23888-3..
+To be clarified if the corresponding ITU supplement could be submitted from the current meeting, or if it would be better to wait until July to allow better alignment with 23888-3.

 The 3rd edition of VVC conformance 23090-15 was submitted for IS publication.